Gather ye rosebuds while ye may, Old Time is still a-flying… –Robert Herrick

 (Click here for more helpful resources for eating on the go.)

-Carbohydrate listing and tracking software is also available to download to your PDA (personal digital assistant), and some insulin pumps have a similar feature.
+Carbohydrate listing and tracking software is also available for download, and some insulin pumps have a similar feature.

 Have your blood glucose meter handy, and use it often during the day.
 The results will tell you if you need to adjust your medication, activity, or food choices.
 Keeping your blood glucose level within your target range when you’re on the go makes it more likely that you’ll feel better and have the energy you need to power through your busy day.